IBM Hybrid Cloud to help Parle Products drive growth

-New Delhi, April 22 (IANS) IBM on Thursday said that FMCG company Parle Products will leverage its transformative hybrid cloud and AI capabilities to drive growth.
+New Delhi: IBM on Thursday said that FMCG company Parle Products will leverage its transformative hybrid cloud and AI capabilities to drive growth.

 Parle will migrate SAP workloads to IBM Cloud to gain flexibility and scale to help meet increasing consumer needs and IBM to work with Parle to design and manage AI-based supply chain based on its consulting and capabilities.